ComposableFi/composable/code/xcvm/SPEC.md

 Where the **salt** is used by the Router while instantiating the interpreter (see section 2.5.2.).

 `OriginNonce` is unique number generated once per program execution on originating consensus.
 Allows unique identify program invocation from origin to all child spawns.
 Combined with `Network` and `Program` can be considered `cross chain transaction identifier`.

+In case of escrow(reserver) transfer, `AssetId` in `Assets` are converted from as on sender to as on receiver network.

 ### 2.2.3.1.
 IBC